Boudican revolt: Aftermath

 The historian Gaius Suetonius Tranquillus writes that the crisis had almost persuaded Nero to abandon Britain, but with the revolt brought to a decisive end, the occupation of Britain continued.
 Fearing that Suetonius's punitive actions against the British tribes would provoke further rebellion, Nero replaced him with the more conciliatory Publius Petronius Turpilianus.

 While the defeat of Boudica consolidated Roman rule in southern Britain, northern Britain remained volatile.
 In AD 69 Venutius, a Brigantes noble, was to lead another less well documented revolt, initially inspired by tribal rivalry but soon becoming anti-Roman.

 Catus Decianus, who had fled to Gaul, was replaced by Gaius Julius Alpinus Classicianus.
 After the uprising, Suetonius conducted widespread punitive operations among the Britons, but criticism of this by Classicianus led to an investigation headed by Nero's freedman Polyclitus.
 No historical records tell what had happened to Boudica's two daughters.

 Location of final battle

-The site of the battle was not identified by either classical historian, although Tacitus gives a brief description of it, and its location is unknown.
-Most modern historians favour potential location sites in the Midlands, probably along the Roman road between Londinium and Viroconium (Wroxeter) which became Watling Street.
+The site of the battle was not identified by either classical historian, although Tacitus mentions some of its features; its location is unknown.
+Most modern historians favour potential location sites in the Midlands, possibly along the Roman road between Londinium and Viroconium (Wroxeter) which became Watling Street.